AmaniGudali95/farmbeats_Agentic_AI/README.md

 - Crop-specific guides (wheat, potato, millet, sorghum)
 - Voice input for low-literacy farmers using Web Speech API
 - sending alerts to an email or phone(push notification)
+- security(authentication using login and JWT token)
+- scalability for more than 100 k farmers

 ---